NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 While I’ll continue to be an ambassador for Purpose, I’m even more passionate about it only being worthwhile if an agency leader has a realistic plan for how to engage their team with it.

-If an agency leader intends to share a Purpose with their team, the best way to bring true engagement is to marry it with a medium-term Mission.
-It connects the team with purpose and leads to actionable outcomes that align everyone more with the purpose year after year.
+If an agency leader intends to share its purpose with their team, the best way to bring true engagement is to marry it with a medium-term mission statement.
+A mission statement connects the team with purpose and leads to actionable outcomes that align everyone more with the purpose year after year.

 Keep track of your agency’s growth KPIs in a dedicated marketing dashboard.
 Try AgencyAnalytics free for 14 days.